-“First of all, all of those options sound HORRIBLE,” Noelle said, urging a laugh from Antonio.
+“First of all, all of those options sound HORRIBLE,” Noelle said, urging a laugh from Kyle.
 “Second, spending time with you has been an experience.
 How many kids can say their father taught them how to be a cat burglar?
 Although, that would be a hell of an application essay,” Noelle jested.

 “Thank you.
 I had a feeling he would’ve held me hostage,” Noelle said, slipping from his grip.
 “No problem,” he said before she began to walk away.
 “I think you owe me a dance.
 For my trouble?”
 Dorian said, before flashing her his magnificent smile.
 She glanced at the clock on the wall behind him.
 She still had time before her distraction came into play and she was dressed for a party.
 She melted into his arms a little too easily, their bodies nearly molded together as they swayed to the music.
 He hadn’t held anyone this close since the accident.
 They were silent at first, hearts beating a mile a minute as the time wound down on their prospective missions.
 “So…have you decided to bid on an item yet?”